 The Africa Maps are accompanied with graphical elements you can use to make your presentation more interesting – such as handdrawn arrows and various pins.

-Check our recent blog, where we share few ideas how you can create a good-looking map slide.
+Check our recent blog, where we share a few ideas on how you can create a good-looking map slide.

 Why use the Africa template set?